awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 ### Enabling Network Communication from Aurora MySQL to Other AWS Services<a name="aurora-ml-enabling-interop"></a>

- Since Amazon SageMaker and Amazon Comprehend are external AWS services, you must also configure your Aurora DB cluster to allow outbound connections to the target AWS service\.
+ Since SageMaker and Amazon Comprehend are external AWS services, you must also configure your Aurora DB cluster to allow outbound connections to the target AWS service\.
 For more information, see [Enabling Network Communication from Amazon Aurora MySQL to Other AWS Services](AuroraMySQL.Integrating.Authorizing.Network.md)\.

  You can use VPC endpoints to connect to Amazon S3\.
 AWS PrivateLink can't be used to connect Aurora to AWS machine learning services or Amazon S3 at this time\.

-## Exporting Data to Amazon S3 for Amazon SageMaker Model Training<a name="exporting-data-to-s3-for-model-training"></a>
+## Exporting Data to Amazon S3 for SageMaker Model Training<a name="exporting-data-to-s3-for-model-training"></a>

  Depending on how your team divides the machine learning tasks, you might not perform this task\.
-If someone else provides the Amazon SageMaker model for you, you can skip this section\.
+If someone else provides the SageMaker model for you, you can skip this section\.

-  To train Amazon SageMaker models, you export data to an Amazon S3 bucket\.
-The Amazon S3 bucket is used by a Jupyter Amazon SageMaker notebook instance to train your model before it is deployed\.
+  To train SageMaker models, you export data to an Amazon S3 bucket\.
+The Amazon S3 bucket is used by a Jupyter SageMaker notebook instance to train your model before it is deployed\.
 You can use the `SELECT INTO OUTFILE S3` statement to query data from an Aurora MySQL DB cluster and save it directly into text files stored in an Amazon S3 bucket\.
 Then the notebook instance consumes the data from the Amazon S3 bucket for training\.

  Aurora Machine Learning extends the existing `SELECT INTO OUTFILE` syntax in Aurora MySQL to export data to CSV format\.
 The generated CSV file can be directly consumed by models that need this format for training purposes\.